kwonus/Quelle/Quelle-AVX.md

 - Level 1 [basic search support]
 - Level 2 [search support includes also searching on part-of-speech tags]

-AVX-Quelle is Level 2 implementation with additional specialized search capabilities.
+AVX-Quelle is a Level 2 implementation with additional specialized search capabilities.
 However, there are two features of Vanilla-Quelle where AVX-Quelle diverges from the baseline specification.

-1. AVX-Quelle drops support for polarity on search clauses.
-Vanilla-Quelle uses minus+minus ( -- ) to negate entire search clauses.
+1. AVX-Quelle drops support for negation on the entire search clause.
+Vanilla-Quelle used minus_minus ( -- ) to negate entire search clauses.
 AVX-Quelle does not support that operation.
-Instead, AVX-Quelle allows individual features within a search clause to be negated using Minus+colon ( -: )
+Instead, AVX-Quelle supports negation of individual features within a search clause using minus_colon ( -: )

 2. AVX-Quelle does not support the %exact setting of Vanilla-Quelle.
-Instead, it offers two thresholds: %threashold.text and %threshold.phonics.
-A setting of 100 (i.e. 100%) behaves much like %exact = true of Vanilla-Quelle.
-Yet, AVX-Quelle allows the specification of fuzziness thresholds using these enhanced settings.
-This in conjunction with the lexicon setting allow greater control over matching logic than Vanilla-Quelle.
+Instead, it offers two distinct settings that provide finer grain control on non-exact matches.
+The first setting is the lexicon (there are two lexicons available).
+The exact match can be on either lexicon **or** on both lexicons.
+Exact lexical match is expected when %similarity is set to none or 0.
+Approximate matches are considered when similarity is set between 33 and 99 (33 to 99%).
+Similarity is calculated based upon the phonetic representation for the word (either or both lexicons can be considered and is controlled via the %lexicon setting).

+   Any similarity threshold between 1 and 32 is treated as a syntax error.
+The minimum permitted similarity threshold is 33%.
+Similarity below 50% does not seem to be useful, but AVX-Quelle allows you to set it as low as 33%.
+0 is not really a similarity threshold, but rather zero ( 0 ) is a synonym for none.

+   A %similarity  setting of 100 is a special case that still uses phonetics, but expects an exact phonetic match (e.g. "there" and "their" are a 100% phonetic match).

+3. When %lexicon is set to *modern* **or** *both* (alternatively, *avx* **or** *dual*) **and** %similarity is 75% or greater, then this automatically triggers similarity searches upon the modern lemma of the word.
+Automatic similarity matching on lemmas can be disabled by appending an exclamation mark ( ! ) to the similarity threshold (e.g. %similarity = 75!).
+Likewise, automatic similarity matching on lemmas is effectively disabled when %similarity is less than 75%, **or** when the %lexicon is set to *kjv* **or** *av*.

 ### III.
 Quelle Syntax

-Just like the baseline Quelle specification, Quelle-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
+Quelle defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

 Quelle Syntax comprises seventeen (17) verbs.
 Each verb corresponds to a basic action: